cieranmorris/Belly-Button-Diversity-Visualization/README.md

 4. Display the sample metadata, i.e., an individual's demographic information.

 5. Display each key-value pair from the metadata JSON object somewhere on the page.

-6. Update all of the plots any time that a new sample is selected.

-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below:

 ## Visual 4 - Responsive Gauge Chart